sonic-net/SONiC/doc/database/multi_database_instances.md

 OR we need to restore all the new isntances with the same data in old isntances before warm-reboot and delete the unecessary ones via rdb files.

 Discussed with Guohan's team offline, we won't support all the warmreboot cases when the database\_config.json file changed.
 We only want to accept the database instances spliting situation.
-For example , before warmrebbot, there is two instances and after there are four isntances, we can use rdb file to restoring all data in four instances and then write a logic to flush uncessary database on each instance.
+For example , before warmrebbot, there is two instances and after there are four isntances, we can use rdb file to restoring all data in four instances and then write a logic to flush unnecessary database on each instance.
 This logic will be done in a new script which will be executed after warmreboot database restoration.

 ![center](./img/db_restore_new.png)